jruwaard/aph_ema_handbook/docs/R.md

 Not all packages are at CRAN.
 Many 'unofficial' packages are shared at a site called 'GitHub'.
-This book's companion R package `emaph`, for example, which contains specialized EMA functions datasets, is on GitHub.
+This book's companion R package `emaph`, for example, which contains specialized EMA functions data sets, is on GitHub.
 You need package emaph to run many examples in the book, so let's install this package now.

 GitHub packages can be installed via the `install_github` function, which is